DOWNLOADING DATA VIA HTTPS

-Snow Melt Onset Over Arctic Sea Ice from SMMR and SSM/I Brightness Temperatures
+Snow Melt Onset Over Arctic Sea Ice from SMMR and SSM/I-SSMIS Brightness Temperatures, Version 3

-Yearly snow melt onset dates over Arctic sea ice are derived from Scanning Multichannel Microwave Radiometer (SMMR) and Special Sensor Microwave/Imager (SSM/I) brightness temperatures.
+This data set includes yearly snow melt onset dates over Arctic sea ice derived from brightness temperatures from the Scanning Multichannel Microwave Radiometer (SMMR), the Special Sensor Microwave/Imager (SSM/I), and the Special Sensor Microwave Imager/Sounder (SSMIS).
 The introduction of liquid water to snow results in a sharp increase in the emissivity and hence brightness temperature of the snowpack.
 Snow melt onset is defined as the point in time when microwave brightness temperatures increase sharply due to the presence of liquid water in the snowpack.

-Data cover the years 1979 through 2007, and are in a polar stereographic grid at 25 km resolution.
-Tab-delimited ASCII files and GIF images are accessible via FTP.
+Data span the years 1979 through 2012 and are in a polar stereographic grid at 25 km resolution.
+Flat binary, 1-byte integer files and GIF images are accessible via FTP.
 Several value-added products are also available.

 Value-added data sets include the following for each pixel: mean melt onset date; latest (maximum) melt onset date; earliest (minimum) melt onset date; range of melt onset dates (the difference between maximum and minimum -- an index of variability); and standard deviation of melt onset date (another index of variability).
 Graphical representations of value-added data are also available.

 - Updates the data record to span through the 2012 melt season which includes the use of the SSMIS instrument on the DMSP F17 satellite.

 - The mask melt_landmask_v02_n.bin is no longer being used for v3, thus, the two-pixel buffer surrounding the coastlines has been removed.

 - Included the use of an annual sea ice extent mask to indicate sea ice locations where a melt onset date is calculated.